How to Create or Refine a Content Marketing Strategy

 • Recurring Emails: Weekly or monthly usage emails.
 These are a great opportunity to use content to help people make progress in areas where they are lacking.
 (Example: “You haven’t created a new campaign in a while, here’s some inspiration from our blog.”)

-• Retention Email Series: Highly targeted emails for users who aren’t engaging in the product.
-Use a blend of content, questions and help docs to get them going again.
+• Retention Email Series: These highly targeted emails are for users who aren’t engaging with the product.
+To get them going again, use a blend of content, questions, and help docs.
 Test these emails early and often.

 Resources: